Argentine nationality law: Naturalisation

-As the naturalization law has existed essentially unchanged since 1869, subject to later modifications, there are many precedents based on which the Supreme Court is able to resolve almost any immigration-related problem.
+As the naturalisation law has existed essentially unchanged since 1869, subject to later modifications, there are many precedents based on which the Supreme Court is able to resolve almost any immigration-related problem.
 Nationality has been granted to immigrants who were not legally resident, worked without a legal permit, or entered the country illegally and, in exceptional cases, even to immigrants with criminal records.

 The continuous two-year residency requirement means that applicants need to make Argentina their home.
 However, since applicants enjoy the same civil rights as Argentines, including the right to travel, they may leave the country.

 For historical reasons, federal courts are still reluctant to recognize the rights of "irregular" immigrants.
 They usually request the following requirements related to the abolished law 21.795: